 What to Look For

-The three materials most commonly used are wood, polyurethane and polyester resin.
-Polyurethane and polyester are what nearly all climbing holds are made from, and the two share many characteristics.
+The three materials most commonly used are wood, polyurethane, and polyester resin.
+Polyurethane and polyester are what nearly all climbing holds are made from, and the two share most of their characteristics.
 However, all three of these materials offer some distinct advantages and disadvantages.

 Level of Difficulty

-A lot of climbers don't understand that there can be a large range of difficulty difference among models.
-For example, an intermediate climber won't get much out of a super burly board, like the Beastmaster 2000 (a very difficult board) as something like the Metolius Contact or project boards (very intermediate boards).
-In our review we tried to pick boards that would work for the biggest population of climbers who are interested in a dedicated training board; around 5.10+ to mid-5.13.
-Some products we tested would be good for climbers above that difficulty range, but that range was still our goal when choosing the best boards for this review.
+A lot of climbers don't understand that there can be a large range in difficulty among models.
+For example, an intermediate climber won't get much out of a super burly board, like the Beastmaster 2000 (pretty much the most difficult board) as something like the Metolius 3D Simulator which is a more intermediate board.
+In our review, we tried to pick models that would work for the biggest population of climbers who are interested in a dedicated training board; around 5.10+ to mid-5.13.
+Some products we tested would be best for climbers above that difficulty range, but that range still came into play while selecting models for our review.

-For the most part, when considering difficulty the range starts pretty high, there are no truly "easy" boards.
+For the most part, when considering different models, the difficulty range starts pretty high, and there are no truly "easy" boards.
 At the easiest, they are aimed at hard 5.10+ climbers to low 5.11 climbers and go up from there.
-If you aren't quite climbing 5.10+/5.11a in the gym, not to fear, but it maybe isn't the best tool for you yet, and you'll get more benefit from just continuing to climb rather than climbing and fingerboard training.
-If you're not climbing at that level, you're also more likely to hurt yourself because your fingers and tendons aren't quite strong enough for the intense pressure they see while training on a hangboard.
+If you aren't quite climbing 5.10+/5.11a in the gym, fear not, you'll get there, but a hangboard likely isn't the best tool for you yet.
+These types of climbers will get more benefit from just continuing to climb rather than climbing and fingerboard training.
+If you're not climbing at least at this level, you're also more likely to hurt yourself because your fingers and tendons likely aren't quite strong enough for the intense pressure they see while training on a hangboard.

-It's possible to mount a hangboard on a pull-up bar if you live in an apartment or just don't want to drill holes in your wall.
-Our favorite options for this is the The Blank Slate ($115), an expensive but super effective system that fits boards up to its 29.5" x 8" dimensions.
-They also make a bigger version the Blank Slate Vertical which is 29.5" x 18" ($140) that can fit two hangboards or a board and some holds.
+It's possible to "mount" a hangboard on a pull-up bar if you live in an apartment or don't want to drill holes in your wall.
+Our favorite option for this comes from Blank Slate Climbing ($115), which offers expensive but super effective systems.

 Training on a hangboard is an excellent way to increase finger strength and to improve, no matter what type of climbing you fancy.
 They are an affordable training tool that should last for years and hopefully offer some inspiration to train when you might only have 30-minutes to spare.
 This is a review we are quite passionate about; we love climbing, training for climbing, and seeing people get better.
-We honestly hope that this review can help you decide between the different materials, types of holds, and difficulty levels to select the appropriate board for your home.
+We honestly hope that this review can help you decide between the different materials, types of holds, and difficulty levels to ultimately select the most appropriate product for you.